cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Chen et al. (2000) give the following aspects to consider for improving the clarity, quality, and comparability of information visualizations:
 - Use standardized testing information
 - Clearly describe visual-spatial properties of information visualizations
-- Use standardized task taxonomies for activities such as:
+- Use standardized task taxonomies for activities such as: visual information retrieval, data exploration, data analysis
-	- visual information retrieval
-	- data exploration
-	- data analysis
 - Focus on task-feature binding
 - Use standardized cognitive ability tests
 - Use detailed reporting of statistical results